 Parenting across Scotland has further information to support your child starting school.

 Back To TopIt is important to consider your child's whole school career when making the decision to defer.
 In Scotland, young people can leave secondary school at 16.
-Children who are deferred will be the eldest in their cohort and this is worth reflecting upon when making your decision, as they would be able to leave school without sitting any formal qualifications.
-Children who attend specialist provision may also be able to leave school without being presented for any formal qualifications.
+Children who are deferred will be the eldest in their school year.
+This means they would be able to leave school without sitting any formal qualifications.

 Back To Top